PLEASE NOTE THAT THE “EQUIPMENT PROVIDED” PLACES ON THE 2023 AUTUMN WEEKEND ARE NOW FULLY BOOKED

 We provide tuition in a wide range of weathering techniques including a limited number of places with airbrushing equipment provided.
 You can learn in a relaxed environment where you work at your own pace or simply take the opportunity to progress your own projects.

-We will look at tools, equipment and materials which will help in the creation of realistic weathering effects, discuss approaches to weathering and then go on to use them on your models.
+During the course of the weekend we will look at tools, equipment and materials which will help in the creation of realistic weathering effects, discuss approaches to weathering and then go on to use them on your models.
+The aim is for you to take home models hat you have weathered during the weekend.

-Chris Hopper will focus on the use and care of airbrushes but will show how other techniques can be used to complement airbrushing.
+Chris Hopper will cover the use and care of airbrushes but will show how other techniques can be used to complement airbrushing.

 You are welcome to bring your own airbrushing equipment including spray booth, compressor and airbrush etc. but we do have some airbrushing equipment for you to use if you wish.
 Many modellers come along to try airbrushing before they buy their own equipment.
-Please contact us at the time of booking to discuss the suitability of your spray booth or if you would like to use our airbrushing equipment as places are limited.
+Please contact us at the time of booking if you would like to use our airbrushing equipment (or to discuss your own equipment) as we only have a limited number of “equipment-provided” places.

-A list of materials and tools you will need bring to the course is provided below although we do provide a wide range of weathering materials for you to try.
-One of the tutors will be happy to advise before the course if you wish.
+A list of materials and tools we recommend you bring to the course is provided below although we do provide a wide range of weathering materials for you to try.
+Our tutor will be happy to advise before the course if you wish.

 All our weathering is based on observation of reality, so it’s essential to bring along a selection of photographs showing your prototypes in the kind of condition you’d like to replicate.
 These pictures are invaluable as reference and inspiration while weathering your models.
 A little pre-course research always pays off!